samiabat/google-image-downloader/README.md

 ### Download Images Using Code
 To download images programmatically, use the provided Python script.
 Open the Python script download_image.py.
-Edit the keywords and limit parameters based on your preferences inside download_image.py file Run the script:
+Edit the keywords and limit parameters of download_image.py file and
+#### Run the script:
 ```
 python download_image.py
 ```